Hi everyone, I hope you’re all well! Today I’m sharing a little fable I wrote with you all. I hope that you enjoy it!

-She had told him that the sky had once been a beautiful bright blue scattered with wisps of light, fluffy white cloud and that there had been vast stretches of lush and verdant green land, crisscrossed here and there by streams of fresh, crystal clear water.
+She had told him that the sky was once a beautiful blue scattered with wisps of light, fluffy white cloud and that there had been vast stretches of lush and verdant green land, crisscrossed here and there by streams of fresh, crystal clear water.

-He hopped gingerly from foot to foot on the crumbling branch looking out for her and finally, he spotted her small, rounded form heading towards him, her short brown wings spread fully as she slowly glided in and landed gently beside him.
+He hopped gingerly from foot to foot on the crumbling branch looking out for her.
+Finally, her small, rounded form was heading towards him, her short brown wings spread fully as she slowly glided in and landed gently beside him.

 “Not a scrap,” replied the wren, “I don’t think we will eat today.”